Radioactive Pollution PPT | PDF | Presentation

 Biological damage which happens because of radiation depends on below-mentioned factors:

-- Whether radiation is arising from outside the human or from inside human body
+- Whether radiation is arising from outside the human or from inside the human body

 - Type of penetration power i.e. ionizing radiation